studyclub2018/studyclub2018.github.io/index.md

 <img class="ui floated image" src="../image/M3.png">

+Milestone 3 was started on November 27, 2018 and ended on December 6, 2018.

 For the milestone 3, we will continue to develop the pages that we created in M2 and Significantly improve the functionality and quality of our application beyond M2.
 We will develop a rate my tutor page and improve the details of the application.
 We will also invite five UH community members to try out our system and ask them to provide feedbacks.